MattiaBarbiere/PINNs_for_harmonic_maps/README.md

 Harmonic maps are fundamental tools in geometry, physics, and PDE-constrained optimization, used to construct smooth mappings between domains.
 However, solving harmonic map equations is challenging due to their nonlinearity and the complexity of enforcing boundary conditions.

 This project explores the use of Physics-Informed Neural Networks (PINNs) as a flexible, mesh-free alternative to traditional solvers.
-By embedding the PDE and boundary conditions directly into the loss function, PINNs offer a powerful framework for approximating solutions to harmonic map problems — even in cases where analytical solutions are unavailable or classical methods are difficult to apply.
+By embedding the PDE and boundary conditions directly into the loss function, PINNs offer a powerful framework for approximating solutions to harmonic map problems, even in cases where analytical solutions are unavailable or classical methods are difficult to apply.

 ---